Docs / Operate

 Dashboard → Admin → GitHub → Deliveries.
 Each row shows the result and any error.
 Common causes:

 rejected (signature)— webhook secret mismatch.
-Update the secret on the App side or rotate it in Galley.rejected (parse)— payload doesn’t decode as a known event type.
+Update the secret on the App side or rotate it in Galley (Settings → Git connection → Rotate webhook secret).rejected (secret unavailable)— Galley has no webhook secret stored for the connection.
+The git-connection picker (and the project wizard) shows ano webhook secretbadge on the affected connection so you’ll see this before deliveries land.
+Rotate one in via the same path, then paste the same value into the GitHub repo’s webhook config.rejected (parse)— payload doesn’t decode as a known event type.
 Surfaces when GitHub adds new optional fields; the server falls back to “ignore”.acceptedbut no env appears — the project isn’t connected to that repo, or the connection’s installation ID has drifted (re-install the App).

 Agent shows offline